vickyhella/vickyhella.github.io/docs/website-management/algolia-search.md

 sidebar_position: 3
 ---

 This document describes how to generate and upload your search records to Algolia.
-You can follow the instructions here after updating the docs, or when you found that the search didn't return the results as needed.
+You can follow the instructions here after updating the docs or when you find that the search didn't return the results as needed.

 ### Prerequisites

 You need to install:
 - Docker
-- [jq](https://github.com/stedolan/jq/wiki/Installation): a lightweight command-line JSON processer.
+- [jq](https://github.com/stedolan/jq/wiki/Installation): a lightweight command-line JSON processor.
 To quickly install it on Mac, run the command below:
   ```bash
   brew install jq
   ```